 Legal Repercussions of Non-Compliance

-In Queensland, there are severe penalties for driving without CTP insurance.
+In Queensland, there are hefty fines for driving without CTP insurance.
 However, it is legal to:

 - Sell an unregistered motor vehicle